 - 1. The removal of a building or other structure in whole or in part, in conjunction with an approved site stabilization plan3; - 2.
 Previously Developed Sites: - a.
 Pre-existing development may continue. - b.
 A pre-existing building or developed site may be used for any purpose allowed in the zoning district. - 3.
 Maintenance of existing roads, parking areas and stormwater drainage, not including any expansions; - 4.
 Maintenance of existing trails, and the expansion or development of new trails that do not include any type of channel management or stabilization; - 5.
-Maintenance of existing bridges, culverts, and channel stabilization activities, not including and expansions; - 6.
+Maintenance of existing bridges, culverts, and channel stabilization activities, not including any expansions; - 6.
 Construction or repair of stream crossing structures (bridges and culverts), associated transportation and utility networks, dams, dry hydrants, and other functionally dependent uses that must be placed in or over rivers and streams that are located within the River Corridor and not in the SFHA, and that have coverage under a Stream Alteration Permit, if required, under 10 V.S.A.
 Chapter 41 and the rules adopted thereunder; - 7.
 Stream crossings in the River Corridor that do not require Stream Alteration Permits, span top-of-bank to top-of-bank, and are to be used exclusively for recreational uses; - 8.
-Silvicultural (forestry) activities conducted in accordance with the Vermont Department of Forests and Parks Acceptable Management Practices; and,
+Silvicultural (forestry) activities conducted in accordance with the Vermont Department of Forests and Parks Acceptable Management Practices; and, - 9.
+Agricultural activities conducted in accordance with the Vermont Department of Agriculture's Required Agricultural Practices.
+Prior to the construction of farm structures the farmer must notify the ZA in writing of the proposed activity.
+The notice must contain a sketch of the proposed structure including setbacks.